 The Junction Butterfly Gardens

 Toronto is home to more than 360 species of bees and over 100 species of butterflies.
-Pollinators play an integral role in contributing to urban biodiversity, support healthy ecosystems and are a crucial component of a sustainable city.
+Pollinators play an integral role in contributing to urban biodiversity and supporting healthy ecosystems and are a crucial component of a sustainable city.
 The Junction Butterfly Gardens increase the vital space for these beautiful and threatened creatures.
 Visitors who slow down, observe and return frequently can watch butterflies progress through their lifecycle, from egg to caterpillar to chrysalis to adult butterfly.

 Come visit The Junction Butterfly Gardens and experience the wonder of nature in all its glory!